- General Regulations eTOP -

 3.5 As part of the subscription fee, the Operator provides:

-3.5.1 continuous operation of the Service as described in the Agreement,
+3.5.1 continuous operation of the Service in the manner described in the Agreement,

-3.5.3 service support for Services covered by the Agreement, excluding additional chargeable services and handling of unjustified requests.
+3.5.3 service support within the scope of services covered by the Agreement, excluding additionally chargeable maintenance services and the handling of unwarranted reports.

 3.6 As part of service support, the Operator provides:

-3.6.2 troubleshooting of Failures in the shortest technically possible time, not exceeding the time specified in the Agreement or the Detailed Regulations.
+3.6.2 removal of Failures in the shortest technically possible time, not longer than described in the Agreement or the Detailed Regulations.

 Art.
 4